 Commencing the RPL Process

-Prior to an RPL process commencing you will be asked to complete a self-assessment initial application form against the units in which you feel you have relevant previous experience or learning.
+Before an RPL process commencing, you will be asked to complete a self-assessment initial application form against the units in which you feel you have relevant previous experience or learning.
 This will give both you and us the opportunity to see if you are likely to achieve recognition.

 If the self-assessment indicates you should proceed with an RPL application, the enrolment process will commence and the relevant fee must be paid.
 At this stage, you will need to submit or obtain online a USI (Unique Student Identifier)

 Recognition acknowledges that workplace skills and knowledge may be gained through a variety of ways, including both formal and informal learning and through work-based or life experience.

 In evaluating assessment evidence, International Paramedic College applies the following rules of evidence: